Tori Spelling: 2010–present

 In 2010, Spelling released her third book, Uncharted TerriTORI.
 Spelling told People: "I love sharing my stories and experiences with people and connecting to them on both a humorous and emotional level.
 The response to my first two books has been so amazing that I wanted to write a third one for my fans."

 Home Sweet Hollywood's spin-off series, Tori & Dean: sTORIbook Weddings premiered on April 6, 2011.
 Writers, who claimed they came up with the idea of a similar series starring Spelling and husband Dean McDermott, filed a $60 million lawsuit against the series, citing breach of implied-in-fact contract, breach of fiduciary duty, slander of title, false advertising, and unfair business practices among other charges.
 Later in 2011, Spelling voiced the Pirate Princess in Jake and the Never Land Pirates.
 She played a role in the comedy short film Hoarders: Untold sTori which premiered at the Outfest Film Festival in July 2011.

 On September 4, 2011, Spelling made an appearance on Big Brother 13.

 On April 21, 2012, Spelling hosted My Little Pony: Friendship Is Magic 'Royal Wedding' special, celebrating the series' second-season finale, called A Canterlot Wedding.
 She also hosted the series premiere of Craft Wars, where three new contestants each episode battle against each other crafting for a chance to earn $10,000.

 On December 18, 2012, Spelling appeared on Nick Jr.'s Yo Gabba Gabba! and performed a skit where she baked cookies for the characters on the show.
 This was part of a Christmas special for the series.
 The special included other famous guests such as Tony Hawk and My Chemical Romance.

 It was announced on August 26, 2013, that production had started on a reality television series titled Tori & Dean: Cabin Fever.
 The series chronicles Spelling, McDermott, and their four children as they move to a lakeside cabin in Ontario, Canada while renovating it into their vacation home.
 Eight half-hour episodes were produced and aired on CMT Canada and HGTV in 2014.

 Spelling starred in the short-lived ABC Family TV series Mystery Girls with former 90210 co-star Jennie Garth in 2014.

 In 2016, Spelling voiced April in the animated movie Izzie's Way Home.
 The same year, she co-starred in the TV movie Mother, May I Sleep with Danger? alongside James Franco.

 Since June 24, 2018, Spelling is hosting the TV series The Look: All Stars.
 In the same time, she appears in the successful TV movie The Last Sharknado: It's About Time.

-On January 30, 2019, Spelling competed in The Masked Singer as "Unicorn".
+On January 30, 2019, Spelling competed in the first season of The Masked Singer as "Unicorn".

 In November 2020, Spelling began a podcast with Beverly Hills 90210 co-star Jennie Garth titled 9021OMG, where the two re-watch and share memories from their time on the show and chat about their experiences, along with TV and radio personality Sisanie Villaclara.